top of page

 Safe parking is a tested and proven strategy that has bridged the gap for homeless individuals in communities across the country for 20+ years.

-Safe parking provides access to safe, legal overnight parking for individuals and families living in their vehicles, along with case management, a connection to social services, and access to basic human services, like clean water, food, restrooms and phone charging stations.
+Safe parking provides access to safe, legal overnight parking for individuals and families living in their vehicles due to homelessness, along with a connection to social services, and access to basic human services, like clean water, food, restrooms and phone charging stations.
 Locations such as businesses and places of worship provide their parking lots for use during the evening, overnight and early morning hours to host unhoused individuals in their cars.

 Safe parking programs are proven to provide: